nulogy/design-system/docs/catalog/guidlines/colour.md

     Suggested Pairing: neutral.100
 ```

-## blue Palette
+## Blue Palette
 Blue colour represents our brand and is used as the main interactive colour.
-Also, blue.lue is used as the semantic colour.
+Also, Blue is used as the semantic colour.

 ```color-palette
 colors: !import blue